Studies of Global Media (Online)

-If you have specific questions, please contact the Graduate Coordinator, Debbie Cross, in the School of Journalism via email at email@example.com
+If you have specific questions, please contact the Graduate Coordinator, Jennifer Bates, in the School of Journalism via email at email@example.com.

 Once your application has been submitted, you may check the status of your application at any time by logging in to this account and opening this application.
 You will be notified via email as soon as a decision has been reached.

 Information regarding the Studies of Global Media MA can be found at: journalism.arizona.edu/ma-studies-global-media